-Step 3: For the configuration of the wireless adapter, please choose Enter a PIN into my access point or a registrar in the configuration utility of the QSS as below, and click Next.
+- Step 1: Configure the wireless adapter.
+Please choose Enter a PIN into my access point or a - registrar in the configuration utility of the WPS as below, and click Next.

 In this example, the default PIN code of this adapter is 16952898 as the above figure shown.